SUSE/SLES4SAP-sap-infra-monitoring-ansible-playbook/README.md

 These arguments can also easily changed within group_vars.

 ## Inventory file:
-All needed hosts can be add to the [inventory.yaml](inventory.yaml) file.
+All hosts should be add to the [inventory.yaml](inventory.yaml) file.

 ### Server Host Groups:
 There should be only one host entry for each server group (e.g. grafana_server, prometheus_server, ...) in the section "Server Hosts"
-This can be either for each component a different host or up to one for all groups.
+This can be either for each component a different host or up to one host for all groups.

 ### Agent Host Groups:
 Systems to be monitored (agent_xyz) will be automatically add to the server configurations (e.g. /etc/prometheus/prometheus.yaml)